Guinea Pig Care

 This Sampler contains: 2nd cutting "Perfect Blend" Timothy, 3rd cutting "Super Soft" Timothy, Oat Hay, and Orchard Hay!

 In addition to high quality hay, fresh vegetables should be offered daily.
 These include lettuces (red leaf, green leaf, romaine and baby greens.
-Iceberg should be avoided because it lacks nutritional value, as should broccoli and cabbage.
+Iceberg should be avoided because it lacks nutritional value, as should broccoli and cabbage which may cause bloating.
 Other acceptable veggies include cucumber, bell peppers, parsley, kale, cilantro (coriander) carrots, celery, tomatoes, fresh grass (untreated) and mint, to name a few.

 Los Angeles Guinea Pig Rescue Food Diet Guide